roalcantara/dots/README.md

 - Bug reports and pull requests are welcome on [GitHub][0]
 - Do follow [Editor Config][3] rules.
-- Everyone interacting in the project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [Contributor Covenant][2] code of conduct.
+- All contributors must follow the [Contributor Covenant][2] code of conduct.

 ## LICENSE